 - The smell of sheets and pillowcases dried in the sun and wind makes for some truly luxurious slumber.

-(Pro tip: If your region has off-peak utility rates, run the dishwasher and do your laundry then.)
+For more savings, find out if your region has off-peak utility rates.
+If so, run the dishwasher and do your laundry at those times.

-If you don’t want to make your own soaps and cleaners, at least work at spending less on the store-bought stuff.
+If you don’t want to make your own soaps and cleansers, at least work at spending less on the store-bought stuff.
 Watch for sales at supermarkets and drug and department stores.
-You’ll generally spend a lot less if you shop for cleanser, bottled ammonia and, yes, vinegar and baking soda at the dollar store.
+You’ll generally spend a lot less if you shop for cleanser, bottled ammonia, vinegar and baking soda at the dollar store.